quakerpunk/gatsby-blog/content/blog/weekly-reading/volume-7.md

 > The problem was right there on the screen: Tampa Bay’s Andrei Vasilevskiy, 6 foot 3, 210 pounds, athletic, fit, one of the very best goalies in the NHL, in the handshake line after the Lightning had won an early-round series in last season’s Stanley Cup playoffs.
 From the side, his belly seeming to hang low in front of him, he looked like Humpty Dumpty.

-Penned by Ken Dryden, one of the best to don the slimmer goaltender gear.
+Penned by Ken Dryden, one of the best to don the slim goaltender gear.